 Sunny Jar Eco Hub is a social enterprise on a mission to make sustainable and eco-friendly living easy and accessible for all.

 Based in London, our workshops focus on craft, upcycling and wellbeing.
-With the rising awareness of the significant health dangers and negative environmental impacts of plastic, our work reflects our ethos to reduce waste and live more sustainably with less plastic.
 Collaborating with organisations, businesses, schools and communities, we aim to spark conversations about greener, low waste living and inspire people to take action.

 Sunny Jar Eco Hub began in 2018 as an idea amongst

 a group of friends in East London.
 Our initial discussion centred on creating a food coop to save money and reduce our packaging waste.
-This grew to establishing an eco hub to share ideas and initiatives on low waste and sustainable living.
+This grew to establish an eco hub to share ideas and initiatives on sustainable and low-waste living.